signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="StreamGroupsCmdLine"></a>
 ## Stream Groups

 Stream groups are groupings of input streams, related by call participants, analytics criteria, or other association.
-For detailed information about how stream groups function and how [streamlib](#user-content-streamgroups) operates, see [Stream groups](#user-content-streamgroups) below.
+For detailed information about how stream groups function and how [streamlib](#user-content-streamgroups) operates, see [Stream Groups](#user-content-streamgroups) below.

 mediaMin enables stream groups with the 0x400 flag in the command line -dN options argument.
 When enabled mediaMin's default behavior is to assign all streams from the same input source (e.g. a pcap file, UDP port, etc) to a group.
 Other command line options can be used to modify this.